Quick Answer

 A 5% loss might sound modest, but the medical evidence shows it delivers meaningful health improvements:

-Most major medical organisations (WHO, NHS, ADA) consider 5% weight loss the minimum threshold for "clinically significant" weight loss.
+Most major medical organizations (WHO, NHS, ADA) consider 5% weight loss the minimum threshold for "clinically significant" weight loss.

 What 10% Weight Loss Means